 I was on my way to my sister’s birthday cruise to Alaska and so I was going with my whole family.
-We wrote kind of like a structure for a story.
-I know it was gonna be about Filipinos on this cruise ship.
-Kinda just wrote it.
+We wrote a structure for a story.
+I know it was going to be about Filipinos on this cruise ship.
+Wrote it.
 Shot it.
 We made it in a month.
-It was very very fast.
+It was very, very fast.

 My mom had essentially done the same thing.
 Her sisters, my aunts had paid for her med school so she could work and support all our family back at home.

-When I heard the call from HBO asking what is home, I thought of my family members with ”What is home?” and then that to me is Family.
-In the Filipino culture, you know there’s a lot of sacrifice: which is a lot of knowing that you can’t see your family every single day.
+When I heard the call from HBO asking What is home, I thought of my family members with ”What is home?” and then that to me is Family.
+In the Filipino culture, you know there’s a lot of sacrifices: which is a lot of knowledge that you can’t see your family every single day.
 You have to put your needs behind everyone else because family comes first.
 So that’s something that my parents have also done for me.

-It’s absolutely given us wayyy more coverage than we can ever have dreamt of which is amazing.
-It pushed our films everywhere and really having that stamp of approval from HBO means everything because I’ve written a lot of scripts that were in development that are now being financed.
-But I want bigger talent, people with names that can say oh, she’s done a short that was on HBO right now and for people to check out my work and be like ok you’re legit HBO approves of you, then we do too, you know?
+MG: It’s absolutely given us wayyy more coverage than we can ever have dreamt of which is amazing.
+It pushed our films everywhere and really having that stamp of approval from HBO means everything because I’ve written a lot of scripts that were in development that is now being financed.
+But I want bigger talent, people with names that can say ‘Oh, she’s done a short that was on HBO right now’ and for people to check out my work and be [think] ‘Ok you’re legit HBO approves of you, then we do too,’ you know?

 I wanted to learn how to produce because as an actor you don’t get to have your way in your feature.
 You’re waiting and waiting for people to notice you and so I wanted to learn the business aspect of it–to move things instead of waiting for people.